Reflections on imxrt-hal (2024)

 use-cases.
 Finally, I think the package’s design lets us support new

-drivers, and drivers that are
+capabilities, including async drivers, and drivers that are

 externally maintained.